Faculty of PE and Performing Arts

 Curriculum Intent

-The Physical Education and Performing Arts Department aims to become a central hub of St Thomas More Catholic academy, where all learners are presented with a wealth of sporting, lifestyle and contemporary opportunities to evoke a lifelong love for physical activity, performance and good health.
+The Physical Education and Performing Arts Department aims to become a central hub of St Thomas More Catholic academy, where PE is for all learners who are presented with a wealth of sporting, lifestyle and contemporary opportunities to evoke a lifelong love for physical activity and good health.

 We intend to build this curriculum on the foundations of Key Stage 1 and 2 and develop further competence in key skills but present all learners with the wider opportunities as performers, officials, spectators and leaders during Key Stage 3 and 4, empowering them to confidently continue in the subject during Key Stage 5.
 We will provide a safe learning environment for learners to make sustained progress in motor competence, rules, tactics and strategies and healthy participation.
 Learners will gain confidence to perform and make mistakes to guide their next steps in their learning journey.